The Myths and Legends of King Arthur and the Knights of the Round Table: Wembley ice show

-Wakeman wanted a unique show for King Arthur in England, his first UK shows since Crystal Palace, rather than a standard concert performance.
-An early idea of his was to perform the album at Tintagel Castle as part of a King Arthur Day event with a medieval pageant and jousting knights.
-Wakeman was informed the castle was unsuitable for concerts, so he suggested to his promoter, Harvey Goldsmith, the idea of staging the show in a field beside it with a large inflatable castle.
-After travelling to Tintagel to investigate the possibility, Goldsmith found the land was crown property and a series of letters to the Duchy of Cornwall about the show failed to generate a response.
-A show at Tintagel was abandoned, and Wakeman suggested Wembley Stadium but Goldsmith explained it was not feasible.
-The keyboardist suggested Wembley Arena, but booking the venue caused a problem as the Ice Follies were scheduled to perform afterwards and the arena had already become an ice rink.
-Goldsmith and Wakeman's management instead suggested a scaled down show at the Royal Albert Hall, but Wakeman insisted on Wembley, and subsequently told a Melody Maker reporter that he would be presenting King Arthur as an ice show, "so there was no going back".
+Wakeman wanted to perform the album as a unique show in England, which was to be his first UK concert since Crystal Palace.
+An early idea was to hold a King Arthur Day festival on Easter Monday at Tintagel Castle with a medieval pageant and jousting knights.
+Promoter Harvey Goldsmith travelled there to enquire, but the castle was unsuitable for a concert.
+Wakeman suggested a giant inflatable castle in nearby field, but Goldsmith found the land was crown property and several letters to the Duchy of Cornwall about the show failed to generate a response.
+Wakeman suggested Wembley Stadium, but Goldsmith explained it was not feasible.
+The keyboardist suggested the Empire Pool next door, but the Ice Follies were scheduled to perform and the arena floor had become an ice rink.
+Goldsmith and Wakeman's management instead suggested a scaled down show at the Royal Albert Hall, but Wakeman insisted on the Empire Pool, and subsequently told a Melody Maker reporter that he would be presenting King Arthur as an ice show with choreographed ice skaters, "so there was no going back".
+When it was announced that horses would be part of the show, animal welfare groups demanded it be cancelled.
+Wakeman responded with a press conference at the venue where skaters dressed as knights came out riding two-dimensional wooden horses.

-King Arthur was performed for three sell out nights from 30–31 May and 1 June that were attended by 27,000 people in total.
-Wakeman funded the production with his own money which included his band the English Rock Ensemble, an orchestra and choir playing in the round, a narrator, and 19 international ice skaters who reenacted the scenes in costume.
-A sound system by Clair Brothers had to be shipped in from the US as there was not a system in England suitable for the event.
+Three sold out shows were held from 30 May–1 June that were attended by 27,000 people in total.
+Wakeman funded the production himself which included his band the English Rock Ensemble, an orchestra and choir playing in a makeshift castle in the centre of the ice rink, Terry Taplin as narrator, and 19 international ice skaters who re-enacted the scenes in costume.
+A suitable sound system could not be located in England, so a special one manufactured by Clair Brothers was transported from the US for the event.
 Though the shows sold out and raised publicity for the album, they ultimately lost money.
 The original plan was to hold three evening shows with a matinee on 31 May which would have helped bring the production to a small profit, but it was cancelled.
 One show was filmed and broadcast on television.
+The production was ranked No. 79 on the list of 100 Greatest Shocking Moments in Rock and Roll compiled by VH1.
+In 2014, Wakeman expressed a wish to stage King Arthur on ice once again at The O2 Arena.